-- n the date your coverage ends. - n the date the dependent is no longer an eligible dependent. - n the end of the period for which premiums have been paid for dependent coverage.
+- the date your coverage ends. - the date the dependent is no longer an eligible dependent.

 The termination of coverage may vary from benefit to benefit.
-For information about the termination of a specific benefit, please refer to the appropriate section of this retiree benefits booklet.
+For information about the termination of a specific benefit, please refer to the appropriate section of this employee benefits booklet.